 “When doctors receive kickbacks, those kickbacks undermine patient trust in our healthcare system, and they also drive up medical costs,” said United States Attorney Jason Dunn.
 “It is important for patients to know that when a doctor chooses equipment for a surgery, that decision is being made solely on that patient’s best interest, and is not impacted in any way by someone paying a kickback.
 And it is important for doctors to know that if they get illegal kickbacks, they face serious penalties.”

-If you believe that you may have information about a company committing fraud against the government, the Qui Tam Attorneys at Tycko & Zavareei are readily available to assist in bringing forward a case.
+If you believe that you may have information about a company committing fraud against the federal or Colorado state government, the qui tam attorneys at Tycko & Zavareei are readily available to assist in bringing forward a case.
 We have years of experience litigating under the False Claims Act by holding individuals and corporations accountable for fraud against the government.
 We have the resources to provide you with guidance on whistleblowing cases relating to fraud within government programs, securities and commodities, tax payments, the banking industry, and more.
 We have won our clients millions of dollars in compensation, working with our lawyers and the government.
 If you would like to consult with one of our False Claims Act attorneys, please fill out our Confidential Case Evaluation Form or call (202) 973-0900 to speak with a lawyer.